-Turning in up the hill to enter into turn 3 is completely blind and it is very easy to get lost.
-We find the most common mistake at Road Atlanta is turning too early or too aggressively to the left approaching the turn 3 brake zone.
+The entry into Turn 3 is completely blind and uphill.
+It is very easy to get lost.
+We find the most common mistake at Road Atlanta is turning too early or too aggressively to the left approaching the Turn 3 brake zone.

-There really are no great reference points for the turn in point, the only marker that is effective to use is where your car apexes the curb on the left as you get ready to start braking for turn 3.
+There are no great reference points for the turn in point.
+The only marker that is effective is where your car apexes the curb on the left as you get ready to start braking for Turn 3.

 incorrect apex spot

 Here we can see our driver apexing the start of this curb.
-When drivers start to roll in a lot of entry speed this will cause the car to start pushing them to the right, making it difficult to keep left to set up for the turn in into turn 3.
-We really want to see drivers apexing closer to the middle of this curb.
+When drivers start to roll in a lot of entry speed this causes the car to start pushing to the right, making it difficult to keep left to set up for the turn in into Turn 3.
+We want to see drivers apexing closer to the middle of this curb.
 That will allow the car angle to be better and allow the driver to have an easier time keeping it to the left with a good amount of entry speed.

 Correct apex spot

-In turn 5 we see drivers often turning back to the right after 4 too early and getting to the curb on our right in the brake zone too early.
-This is a very subtle difference but that makes it more difficult to avoid hitting that curb, and once again if we challenge the brake zone and get back to the right too early it pushes the car to the left and makes it hard to keep right to set up properly for the turn in point.
+In Turn 5 we see drivers often turning back to the right after Turn 4 too early and getting to the curb on our right in the brake zone too early.
+This is a very subtle difference but that makes it more difficult to avoid hitting that curb.
+Once again if we challenge the brake zone and get back to the right too early it pushes the car to the left and makes it hard to keep right to set up properly for the turn in point.

 too early to get back to the right